dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 [!code-csharp[](index/samples/2.x/TodoApiSample/Program.cs?name=snippet_TemplateCode&highlight=7)]

-To replace the default providers with your own choices, call [ClearProviders](/dotnet/api/microsoft.extensions.logging.loggingbuilderextensions.clearproviders), and add the providers you want.
+If you use `CreateDefaultBuilder`, you can replace the default providers with your own choices.
+Call [ClearProviders](/dotnet/api/microsoft.extensions.logging.loggingbuilderextensions.clearproviders), and add the providers you want.

 [!code-csharp[](index/samples/2.x/TodoApiSample/Program.cs?name=snippet_LogFromMain&highlight=18-22)]